Biden order bans investment in dozens of Chinese defense, tech firms - Up News Info

 “This follows in a growing tradition of the Biden administration coming along and saying: ‘Trump was right in principle and wrong in execution, and we’ll fix that,’” Baker said.

-(Reporting by Michael Martina and Karen Freifeld; Editing by Peter Cooney and Clarence Fernandez)
+(Reporting by Michael Martina and Karen Freifeld; Additional reporting by Cate Cadell; Editing by Peter Cooney and Clarence Fernandez)

 Advertisement